Kefalonia: Unforgettable beaches and mysteries of the past to explore

 A journey through Venetian history

 Fiskardo’s architecture reflects a rare historical heritage on Kefalonia.
-The colorful buildings with wooden shutters, pastel facades and narrow streets are a fine reminder of the Venetian era.
-This small village is like an open-air museum, where every house tells a piece of history.
+Indeed, the colorful buildings with wooden shutters, pastel facades and narrow streets evoke, with finesse, the Venetian era.
+What’s more, this small village is an open-air museum.
+Each house, through its style and details, tells a piece of history.
+Strolling through Fiskardo is like traveling back in time, to the heart of a preserved past.

 A refined, cosmopolitan atmosphere